LauraJones929/portfolio-p2/README.md

 ### **Frequent Visitor Goals**
 - "As a frequent visitor, I like to try to beat my previous scores."
+- "As a frequent visitor, I use this website for educational purposes in my classroom setting to help the children retain their knowledge of trees in a fun way."

 ## Design